fledge-iot/fledge/docs/rest_api_guide/03_RESTadmin.rst

 .. note::

-   If an in memory storage layer is configured this will **not** be stored to any permanant storage and the contents of the memory storage layer will be lost.
+   If an in memory storage layer is configured this will **not** be stored to any permanent storage and the contents of the memory storage layer will be lost.

 restart
 -------